 In the ADC of Arduino that coverts the voltage into 10 bit resolution numbers from 0-1023.
 So we need to covert it in voltage value using the programming.
 Before that we need to know the minimal voltage that ADC of Arduino can detect, that value is 4.88mV.
 We multiply the value from ADC with the 4.88mV and we get the actual voltage into the ADC.
 Learn more about the ADC of Arduino here.

-The voltage value from the ADC of Arduino is ranges between 0-1023 and the reference voltage is ranges between 0-5v.
+The voltage value from the Arduino ADC is ranges between 0-1023 and the reference voltage is ranges between 0-5v.

 The value of the V1= 710, V2= 474 and R=22Ω, the difference between the voltages are 236.
 We convert it into voltage by multiply with 0.00488, then we get 1.15v.
 So the Voltage difference is 1.15v, by dividing it by 22 here we get the current value 0.005A.
 Here we have used the low value 22ohm resistor as current sensor.
 This is how we can measure the current using Arduino.